rancher/convoy/docs/devicemapper.md

 ### Driver name: ```devicemapper```
 ### Driver options:
 #### ```dm.datadev```
 __Required__.
 A big block device called data device used to create device mapper thin-provisioning pool.
 All volumes created in the future would take up the storage space in the data device.
+See [below](https://github.com/rancher/convoy/blob/master/docs/devicemapper.md#device-mapper-partition-helper) for how to create data device and metadata device out of single block device.
 #### ```dm.metadatadev```
 __Required__.
 A small block device called metadata device used to create device mapper thin-provisioning pool.
-See [below](https://github.com/rancher/convoy/blob/master/docs/devicemapper.md#calculate-the-size-you-need-for-metadata-block-device) for how to calculate the necessary size of metadata device.
+See [below](https://github.com/rancher/convoy/blob/master/docs/devicemapper.md#device-mapper-partition-helper) for how to create data device and metadata device out of single block device, and [here](https://github.com/rancher/convoy/blob/master/docs/devicemapper.md#calculate-the-size-you-need-for-metadata-block-device) for how to calculate the necessary size of metadata device.
 #### ```dm.thinpoolname```
 ```convoy-pool``` by default.
 The name of thin-provisioning pool.
 #### ```dm.thinpoolblocksize```